constructo/pump/README.md

 Roadmap:
 - Prototypal Java Pump compiler and PumpVM.
-- Language spec (why not first? there is going to be some corner-rounding during the prototype development.
+- Language spec (why not first? there is going to be some corner-rounding during the prototype development).
 - PumpWeb: abstraction layer on websockets to develop dataflow-based backends.